Gary Hooper: Wellington Phoenix

 On 17 October 2019, Hooper signed for the Wellington Phoenix, who play in the A-League, as a marquee striker.
 He scored his first goal for the Nix in his starting debut with a header against Melbourne City on 3 November 2019.
 Following his debut, Hooper would come off the bench in his following six games in an effort to rebuild match fitness; this included one game for the Wellington Phoenix Reserves in New Zealand's ISPS Handa Premiership, playing the first half and scoring in a 2–2 draw against Eastern Suburbs on 21 December 2019.
 He made his starting debut against Central Coast Mariners, scoring the opening goal in the process.
 Hooper would then start all remaining games bar one, becoming the spearhead of Wellington's attack.
 Until the A-League season was disrupted by the COVID-19 pandemic, Hooper scored six goals and assisted a further four, helping the Wellington Phoenix to their best season in club history.

 Kerala Blasters

 On 12 September, it was announced that Hooper had signed a one-year deal with the Indian Super League club Kerala Blasters FC.
 Hooper scored his first goal for the club against NorthEast United through a penalty on the 45th minute of the match.
 The match ended in a 2–2 draw.
 On 21 February 2021, Hooper scored the 200th league goal of his career through a penalty against Chennaiyin FC.
 On 11 June 2021, the club officially announced the departure of Hooper.

 Return to Wellington Phoenix

 On 15 June, the Phoenix announced the return of Hooper on a two-year deal.
-On the 25th of March 2022, Wellington Phoenix announced that his contract will be terminated a year early.
+On 25 March 2022, Wellington Phoenix announced that his contract will be terminated a year early.